sneerteam/sneer/README.md

 ./reset-environment.sh
 ```

-- Import all projects into your eclipse
+- Import all projects contained in the repository into the Eclipse workspace.

-Optional, to work on the Sneer core in Clojure:
+(Optional) To work on the Sneer core in Clojure:
-- Install counterclockwise Eclipse plugin for clojure
+- Install the [Counterclockwise](http://code.google.com/p/counterclockwise/) Clojure plugin for Eclipse.